MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/index.md

 ## [Layouts](layouts/index.md)

-Xamarin.Forms has several layouts for organizing on-screen content. `StackLayout`, `Grid`, `AbsoluteLayout`, `ScrollView`, and `RelativeLayout` can each be used to create beautiful, responsive user interfaces.
+Xamarin.Forms has several layouts for organizing on-screen content. `StackLayout`, `Grid`, `FlexLayout`, `AbsoluteLayout`, `ScrollView`, and `RelativeLayout` can each be used to create beautiful, responsive user interfaces.

 ## [ListView](listview/index.md)